Convexity properties of the condition number II: Self-convexity in spaces of matrices

+It is a simple exercise to check that one can get any matrix in the tangent space $T_D\mathcal{P}_{(k)}$, computed in Proposition \ref{prop-1}, by choosing appropriate $A,B$.
+Thus, $D\pi(I,D,I)$ is surjective, and $\pi$ is a submersion.}{ADDED TEXT}

+\thirdrev{Finally, we claim that $\pi$ is also a proper map (i.e. the preimage of a compact set is a compact set): let $K\subseteq\mathcal{P}_{(k)}$ be a compact subset.
+The mapping sending a matrix to its (ordered) singular values is continuous, and hence the set of singular values of matrices in $K$ is the continuous image of a compact set, thus a compact set, call it $K'\subseteq\mathcal{D}_{(k)}$.
+Thus, $\pi^{-1}(K)$ is a closed (because $\pi$ is continuous) subset of the compact set $\mathbb{U}_n\times K'\times\mathbb{U}_m$, thus a compact set.
+This proves that $\pi$ is proper.}{ADDED TEXT}

+\thirdrev{A theorem by Ehresmann \cite{Ehresmann1951} (see \cite[Th.
+5.1]{Rabier1997} for a general version on a more modern framework) says that, under these hypotheses, $\pi$ is actually a locally trivial fibration which implies that it defines a fiberbundle.
+Hence, $\pi$ has the homotopy lifting property and in particular any path in $\mathcal{P}_{(k)}$ can be smoothly lifted to a path in $\mathcal{U}_n\times\mathcal{D}_{(k)}\times\mathcal{U}_m$ as wanted.}{ADDED TEXT}

-\begin{proof} \rev{ We will show that $U(t)$, $V(t)$ and $\Sigma(t)$ are solutions of a certain differential equation on the manifold $\U_n \times \U_m \times \CD_{(k)}$.
+\end{proof} \thirdrev{As an alternative, we have:}{ADDED TEXT} \begin{proof} \rev{ We will show that $U(t)$, $V(t)$ and $\Sigma(t)$ are solutions of a certain differential equation on the manifold $\U_n \times \U_m \times \CD_{(k)}$.
 An important fact to be used below is that $T_I\U_n$ is the space of skew-hermitian matrices.
 In the real case, $T_I\mathbb O_n$ is the space of skew-symmetric matrices.
 Let us assume for a while that \eqref{eqsvd} admits a solution.
 Differentiating \eqref{eqsvd} with respect to $t$, we obtain after a few trivial manipulations that

 For shortness, let $M(t) = U(t)^* \dot \gamma(t) V(t)$, $A(t)= U(t)^* \dot U(t) \in T_I\U_n$ and $B(t) = V(t)^* \dot V(t) \in T_I\U_m$.
 We have now:

 Using block notation, we obtain for $i<j$ that

 The equation for block $M_{ji}(t)$ reads: